9 Powerful Life Lessons To Learn From Solar Energy

 False.
 Big time.

 Because the sun isn’t the center of the universe.
-It is merely the centerpiece of our galaxy.
+It is merely the centerpiece of our solar system.
 In fact, there are numerous celestial bodies in the universe far bigger than the sun, such as Betelgeuse, Antares, and VY Canis Majoris.

-The sun is the biggest thing in our galaxy, but it is 9.3 billion times smaller than VY Canis Majoris.
+The sun is the biggest thing in our solar system, but it is 9.3 billion times smaller than VY Canis Majoris.